Thadzy/Thadzy-Obsidian/Resources/1D Motion.md

 # Summary
 ```
-1D motion describe how to object is moving in 1 dimension where is s = vt and this can be rep
+1D motion describe how to object is moving in 1 dimension where is s = vt and this can be represent in motion time graph there are some relationship together and use calculus
 ```